 RICHLAND COUNTY.
 Richland County was established by a declaration of the Constitutional Convention of 1868–69.
 It included land now in Limestone, McLennan, Hill, and Navarro counties.
 Richland County was never organized or legalized by legislative act.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Seymour V. Connor, "RICHLAND COUNTY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hcr61), accessed November 25, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Seymour V. Connor, "Richland County," accessed July 24, 2016, http://www.tshaonline.org/handbook/online/articles/hcr61.